sk3pp3r/sk3pp3r.github.io/README.md

-# Welcome to My Page!
+# Welcome to my GitHub Page!

-# About me
+## About me

 My name is **Haim Cohen**  a IT Infrastructure Specialist & DevOps Engineer.
 A DevOps & Linux/Microsoft engineer with Over 15 Years of experience hardware, and software, including analysis, planning, design, development, implementation, provisioning, upgrade, day-to-day operations and manage different levels of projects.

 Specializing in Microsoft, VMware, Linux, and Scripts.
 Deep knowledge of script and automation language for IT environment.